Sponge5/chess/README.md

 ## Running

+Compile
 `
-	mvn clean compile
+	make
 `

-Running client
+Only client -> can only play local game

 `
-	mvn exec:java -Dexec.arguments=client
+	make client
 `

-Running server for server testing
+Run server in order to play remote game

 `
-	mvn exec:java -Dexec.arguments=server
+	make server
 `

-Run client and select new game, that's all the functionality right now.

 ## TODO
-* [ ] Client creates it's own thread for server in case of game on 1 machine
+* [x] Client creates it's own thread for server in case of game on 1 machine
-* [ ] Gui in own thread
+* [x] Communication in own thread
-* [ ] Add modifiers to class datastructures (for security)
+* [x] Add modifiers to class datastructures (for security)